sfc-gh-mwies/rogers-hol-202406/01 - Snowflake Fundamentals/README.md

 ![create stage settings](https://github.com/sfc-gh-mwies/rogers-hol-202406/blob/main/img/create_managed_stage.png)

-In the database explorer, click on your new stage (you may need to click the ellipses (...) and 'Refresh') From the top right corner.
+In the database explorer, click on your new stage -- you may need to click the ellipses (...) and 'Refresh'.

-Click the '+ Files' button and add the cybersyn_consumer_company_metadata.csv
+From the top right corner, click the '+ Files' button and add the cybersyn_consumer_company_metadata.csv

 ![Load File to Stage](https://github.com/sfc-gh-mwies/rogers-hol-202406/blob/main/img/upload_to_stage.png)